ID 2601: Radar-Based Detection of Pathological Respiration Pattern

 • Applying the model to recordings with clinically recorded pathological breathing patterns (Sleep Apnea, Chronic Obstructive Pulmonary Disease, …)

-• Documentation of the research process and insights in a comprehensive thesis report, adhering to the standard thesis writing guidelines.
+• Documentation of the research process and insights in a comprehensive thesis/project report

 If you are interested in working with us, please use the application form to apply.
 We will then get in contact with you.